MalcolmJarrett/XSLT-Software/readme.md

 This a webapp using Flask to run Pyhton code on the web.
 The dependancies for Flask will all be loaded the first time you run virtualenv.

+To utilise the .flaskenv file that sets up basic app environment variables, like using the debug mode type:
+`python -m flask run`

-To start the Flask service type `flask run`.
+To start the Flask service without using the .flaskenv type:
+`flask run`

 To stop flask from terminal (on Mac) hold down `ctrl+c`